Herz Wolf Katz and Sara Cheine Gruber

 Marriage record, Herz Wolf Katz and Sara Cheine Gruber, 1891 (fragment).

 The civil marriage of Herz Wolf and Sara Cheine was recorded in 1891.
-They were both 35 years old by then and had already several children.
-No records of their actual (religious) wedding exists, but it can be assumed it occured more than 16 years earlier, before 1875, when their first son was born.
+They were both 35 years old and had already several children.
+No records of their actual (religious) marriage exists, but since Mathes, their first child was born in October 1875, it must have taken place no later than February 1875.

 Eve Katz recalled that: